Apologies can be uncomfortable, right?

 Here’s where it gets fun.

 Same goes for accepting or rejecting apologies.
-Let them try everything from a breezy “Oh, no big deal!” to an icy “I don’t know if I can forgive you for this.”
+Let them try everything from a breezy “Oh, no big deal!” to an icy “I don’t know if I can ever forgive you for this.”

 That’s it from me.
 See you in the next post!